testrunner-68k/testrunner-68k/README.md

 ## HOW TO USE

 * Write test code, as a number of "test_" prefixed labels/functions.
+See [the example repository](https://github.com/Kalmalyzer/testrunner-68k-example) for inspiration.
 * Assemble/compile the test code into an Amiga executable with symbols present.
 * Run the tests by doing: `testrunner-68k <executable>`

-## OPEN QUESTIONS
+## IDEAS FOR THE FUTURE

 * Logging?
 Printf macro + emulator hook?
 * Assertions?
 Printf macro + emulator hook?
 * Performance monitoring/constraints?
 Begin/end macro + emulator hook?

-## IDEAS FOR THE FUTURE

 * Select machine configuration - either per test-suite or per-test
 * Software environment - raw vs OS/kickstart booted
 	* stdout/stderr capture